-The purpose of this course is to provide students with an opportunity to build on or extend interests developed in their specialist area of education by undertaking a self-directed small-scale individual capstone project, supported by a supervising lecturer, in small groups with other students from the same specialisation.
-The project must clearly represent 6 units of credit and demonstrate that the students is able to synthetize and apply the knowledge and skills they have developed in the other components of their specialisation to address a particular problem or issue in their own workplace or teaching context.
+The purpose of this course is to provide students with an opportunity to build on or extend interests developed in their specialist area of education by undertaking a self-directed small-scale individual capstone project, supported by a project advisor.
+The project must clearly represent 6 units of credit and demonstrate that the students is able to synthesise and apply the knowledge and skills they have developed in the other components of their specialisation to address a particular problem or issue in their own workplace or teaching context.